We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Quality hospital mattresses should last from 7 to 10 years.
+Quality hospital mattresses should last 7–10 years.

 Doctors recommend hospital bed mattresses for people who must remain in bed for extended periods and those at risk of developing bedsores.
 Traditional mattresses may not provide enough support for people with reduced mobility.

 Hospital bed mattresses include foam, gel, innerspring, and air mattresses that help redistribute a person’s weight across the surface to prevent and treat pressure ulcers.